7Spade/cursor-memory-bank/README.md

 ### CREATIVE Mode and Claude's "Think" Tool

-The CREATIVE mode in Memory Bank is conceptually based on Anthropic's Claude "Think" tool methodology, as described in their [engineering blog](https://www.anthropic.com/engineering/claude-think-tool).
+The CREATIVE mode in Graph Bank is conceptually based on Anthropic's Claude "Think" tool methodology, as described in their [engineering blog](https://www.anthropic.com/engineering/claude-think-tool).
 The v0.7-beta implements an optimized version with:

 - Progressive documentation with tabular option comparison
 - "Detail-on-demand" approach that preserves token efficiency
 - Structured templates that scale with complexity level
 - Efficient context preservation for implementation phases

-For a detailed explanation of how Memory Bank implements these principles, see the [CREATIVE Mode and Claude's "Think" Tool](creative_mode_think_tool.md) document.
+For a detailed explanation of how Graph Bank implements these principles, see the [CREATIVE Mode and Claude's "Think" Tool](creative_mode_think_tool.md) document.

 ## Key Features